 - When you’re travelling with a couple of friends, a few other couples or families, renting a villa or a large house can save you a lot of money and be a lot more fun than each couple/family having their own hotel room.

-Recommended Reading: 20 Best Airbnbs in Colorado to Stay In on Your Next Vacation
+Recommended Reading: 20 Best Airbnbs and VRBOs in Colorado to Stay In on Your Next Vacation

 When Should You Avoid Self-Catered Type of Accommodation?

 - If you’re arriving really early or really late.
 Some self-catered accommodations have an automated check-in where the host gives you a code in advance so that you can enter.
 If that’s the case it doesn’t matter when you arrive.
 However, if the host is meeting you in person, they’ll likely have specific hours they’ll do it, so check before you book.